Gutelvam/Aceleradev-DataScience/README.md

 # Aceleradev-DataScience

+Challenges Data-Scince

-In this repository is available all challenges from all modules of Aceleradev-DataScience program by Codenation
+In this repository is available all challenges answers from all modules of Aceleradev-DataScience program released by Codenation
+There are three main concepts to learn, Statistics, Programing (python and libraries like Scikit-learn, pandas, numpy and others) and business understanding.